Frederik IV, King of Denmark and Norway

 In 1699, Frederik began a relationship with Elisabeth Helene von Vieregg, a lady-in-waiting to his unmarried sister Sophia Hedwig.
 In 1703, without divorcing his wife Louise, Frederik made a bigamous marriage to Elisabeth.
 After Elisabeth died in 1704 due to childbirth complications giving birth to a son Frederik Gyldenløve, Frederik IV gave her an elaborate funeral.
 Little Frederik Gyldenløve lived for only nine months.

-After losing interest in Charlotte Helene von Schindel in 1711, Frederik then fell in love with 19-year-old Anna Sophie, daughter of Grand-Chancellor Conrad Reventlow who held a position similar to Prime Minister.
+After losing interest in Charlotte Helene von Schindel in 1711, Frederik fell in love with 19-year-old Anna Sophie Reventlow, daughter of Grand-Chancellor Conrad Reventlow who held a position similar to Prime Minister.
 In 1712, Frederik abducted her from her parents’ home and took her to Skanderborg Castle where they were married bigamously as Frederik’s wife Queen Louise was still alive.
 The adultery and bigamy of Frederik IV and the effect it had upon Queen Louise deeply affected and disturbed Crown Prince Christian.
 Christian distanced himself from his father and he came to detest Anna Sophie.

 Anna Sophie Reventlow; Credit – Wikipedia